dywisor/roverlay/doc/rst/usage.rst

 EBUILD_PROG
    Name or path of the ebuild executables that is required for (external) Manifest file creation.
-A wrong value will cause ebuild creation late, which is a huge time loss, so make sure that this option is properly set.
+A wrong value will cause ebuild creation to fail late, which is a huge time loss, so make sure that this option is properly set.

    Defaults to *ebuild*, which should be fine in most cases.